hakuhodo-technologies/scope-rl/docs/documentation/evaluation_implementation.rst

             cumulative distribution function estimated with the multiple datasets

-        On contrary, the following visualizes the distribution of multiple estimates of ponit-wise policy performance (e.g., policy value, variance, conditional value at risk, lower quartile).
+        In contrast, the following visualizes the distribution of multiple estimates of point-wise policy performance (e.g., policy value, variance, conditional value at risk, lower quartile).

         .. code-block:: python